jstrombe19/programming-univbasics-2-introduction/README.md

 ## Introduction

+I am going to add some random lines so that GitHub will have something to update.

 Welcome to Programming as Conversation, Part 2!
 In this module, we'll be enriching the kinds of conversations we have with Ruby.
 In Part 1 we learned to recognize _expressions_ and saw that the data and the operations are